suites-dev/suites/JSDOC_STYLE_GUIDE.md

    *
    * @since 3.0.0
    * @template TDependency The type of the dependency being retrieved.
-   * @param type The type representing the dependency.
+   * @param type - The type representing the dependency.
-   * @throws {IdentifierNotFoundError} - If the dependency is not found.
+   * @throws {@link IdentifierNotFoundError} If the dependency is not found.
    * @returns The mocked object corresponding to the provided type identifier.
    */
   get<TDependency>(type: Type<TDependency>): StubbedInstance<TDependency>;